izomorph/esos-build/README.md

 Build ESOS Images using Docker

 ## Installation
-To build ESOS using Docker, you must first create the container.
+To build ESOS using Docker, clone repo and then, while in the repo folder, create the container.
 Begin by executing:

 ```console
 # docker build --rm -t esos:v2.x.x .